album-app/album/docs/solution-development.md

   associated with this solution file.
 Each dictionary may contain
   keys: `text` for the text representation of the citation (Harvard format), and `doi` the DOI URL of the solution, if one is available.
-* `tags`: This is a list of strings for tags that descript the specific solution.
+* `tags`: This is a list of strings for tags that describe the key features of the solution.
-* `documentation`: A link to the documentation for the solution.
+* `documentation`: A list of markdown files or links to the documentation for the solution.
 * `covers`: This is a list of cover images to be displayed for this solution in a catalog.
-* `sample_inputs`: This is a list of sample inputs that can be used to test the specific solution.
-* `sample_outputs`: This is an example output that can be used for comparison when running the solution on the `sample_inputs`.
 * `doi`: This is the DOI of *this* solution.
 This DOI is distinct from DOIs of citations for this solution.
 This DOI points to the `album` solution for the specific solution.
 * `catalog`: The catalog that this solution was obtained from.
+* `acknowledgement`: A free text place for funding, important institutions, people, and more.

+#### Optional keys for a solution
 * `parent`: (Optional) A parent solution for the specific solution.
 * `steps`: (Optional) A sequence of steps to be evaluated in this solution.
-* `close`: The `close` function for the solution.
-This can either be a variable that points to a function, or a `lambda` function.
-This function is evaluated in the solution environment when the solution finishes running.
-* `title`: The title of the solution.

 ### Solution API